 Exercise Four: Hip balance and movement

-- Slowly bend over to reach your toes keeping your rear tucked in
+- Slowly bend over to reach toward your toes, keeping your rear tucked in

-- Hold for 30 seconds and repeat for ten times.
+- Hold for 30 seconds, come back up slowly to the starting position, and repeat ten times.

 If you want visual support to improve your toe touching, here is an excellent video

 Exercise Five: Shoulder stretch

 - Stand against a wall.
 Make sure your whole body is flat.

 - Keep your back straight and move your arms up the wall until your hands are just above your head.

 - Move your arms down slowly until your elbows come into your sides

 - Repeat ten times